-As technology advances, you need to take steps forward to ensure you can offer what customers or clients expect of you, which could be anything, from secured sites with a dedicated server to HIPPA compliant apps.
+As technology advances, you need to take steps forward to ensure you can offer what customers or clients expect of you, which could be anything, from secured sites with a dedicated server to HIPAA compliant apps.
 The following will help you understand why it’s important to build this kind of app and what it means.

 What is HIPPA?

-Okay, the first thing you should learn about is HIPPA.
+Okay, the first thing you should learn about is HIPAA.
 Most of the time, when this is discussed, people think it has something to do with technology since it is often mentioned along with things like a dedicated server or an app.
 The reality is this is just an act or law.
-HIPPA means Health Insurance Portability and Accountability Act, and it was made into law back in 1996.
+HIPAA means Health Insurance Portability and Accountability Act, and it was made into law back in 1996.

 The law covers a lot of things, but the main goal is to make sure health care institutions provide the best care to their clients.
 One thing this law does is ensure that health care insurance coverage stays active even if a worker jumps from one job to another.

 This coverage extends to his or her family, and it even works if this worker loses a job.
 Everyone knows there’s always a chance of losing a job, no matter how secure it seems.